DroneDB/docs/docs/overview.md

 ## What is DroneDB

-A comprehensive set of tools to inspect, manage, and share aerial data.
-DroneDB provides a complete solution for organizing and distributing geospatial data including images, orthophotos, digital elevation models, point clouds, 3D models, and vector files.
+A comprehensive set of tools to inspect, manage, and share geospatial data.
+DroneDB provides a complete solution for organizing and distributing images, orthophotos, digital elevation models, point clouds, 3D models, and vector files.

 <img src="/img/summary.svg" alt="Summary" />